jmcs50/cyclistic_bike_share/README.md

 ## How do annual members and casual riders use Cyclistic bikes differently?

-## How do annual members and casual riders use Cyclistic bikes differently?

 #### 1. Business task
 Analyze how casual riders are using Cyclistic services to provide visual media opportunities that will influence these riders to become members.